OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/8 August 2015.md

 - Rife technology could be effective if a properly constructed machine were available, which is a tall order.
 - **Camel's milk** is beneficial if fresh; recommended dose is 6 ounces daily.
 - **63% of the population** is infected with parasitical entities.
-- Cold therapy is beneficial when added further into the antibiotic protocol.
 - "Magnetizing" refers to fulfilling the function of the lighthouse—maintaining colinearity and united group efforts.
 - Best diagnostic method for parasitic infection is an **antibiotic challenge**.
 - Dosage of antibiotics can be adjusted; combinations with helpers like **NAC, bromelain, colostrum, and camel's milk** enhance effects.